urbanriskmap/cognicity-reports-facebook/README.md

 ### Facebook Configuration
 - To subscribe to the get started button, make sure the app is subscrived to `messaging_postbacks` as set in the Messenger -> Settings -> Webhooks -> Edit events config page in developers.facebook.com
-- To setup messenger buttons and greeting see the scripts in the `commands` folder (scripts require a .env file with Facebook app secrets to populate config.js)
+- To setup messenger buttons and greeting see the scripts in the `commands` folder (scripts require a .env file with Facebook app secrets to populate config.js).
+Note that for unsupported locales (such as in_ID, see [supported list here](https://developers.facebook.com/docs/messenger-platform/messenger-profile/supported-locales)) you will need to modify the default but not commit that change back in.

 ### Testing
 run `npm run test`